White2Cat/qqsight/README.md

-# qqsight
+# QuickSight introduce

-qqsight prepare
-It is a brief intro of quicksight of amazon
+It is a brief introduction of QuickSight of amazon